husnainsr/Window-Virtual-Environment-Deleting/readme.md

 Converts bytes to a human-readable format (B, KB, MB, GB, TB).

 ### `find_venv_folders(start_path='D:\\')`
-Finds all venv folders in the specified drive or path.
+Finds all venv and __pycache__ folders in the specified drive or path.

 ### `delete_venv_folders(venv_paths)`
-Deletes the specified venv folders and shows a progress bar during deletion.
+Deletes the specified folders and shows a progress bar during deletion.

 ## License